High density concrete aggregate

 In a second section of the Crossrail project, they required high dense concrete for the first stage concrete works.
 This was due to the location’s proximity to the River Thames.
 Again, due to tunnel bore restrictions, additional weight was required in the concrete to overcome hydrostatic pressure.

-LKAB companies involved in tunnelling
+Other LKAB companies involved in tunnelling

-Tunnelling presents drilling challenges such as:
+They know that tunnelling presents drilling challenges such as:

 - water-rich formations